yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 ## Search a data science notebook image from a Docker registry

-We can use a data science Jupyter notebook managed by the [Jupyter project](https://github.com/jupyter) as an example here .
-One can find such a ready-made Docker container image in Docker registries such as [Docker Hub](https://hub.docker.com/) and [Red Hat Quay](https://quay.io/).
-On these registries, you can search with keyword "data sciene" and then select "jupyter/datascience-notebook" to see the images for Jupyter notebook.
+We can use a data science Jupyter notebook managed by the [Jupyter project](https://github.com/jupyter) as an example here.
+One can find a ready-made Docker container image in Docker registries such as [Docker Hub](https://hub.docker.com/) and [Red Hat Quay](https://quay.io/).
+On these registries, you can search with the keyword "data sciene" and then select "jupyter/datascience-notebook" to see the images for Jupyter notebook.

-## Install a Jupyter notebook docker image to *projappl* directory using *tykky* container wrapper
+## Install a Jupyter notebook docker image to */projappl* directory using *tykky* container wrapper
-While the container images can be pulled and used directly as singularity containers on HPC systems, CSC’s [Tykky](https://docs.csc.fi/computing/containers/tykky/) container wrapper serves an easy installation method for containers.
+While the container images can be pulled and used directly as singularity containers on HPC systems, CSC’s [Tykky](https://docs.csc.fi/computing/containers/tykky/) container wrapper serves as an easy installation method for containers.
 For the purpose of this tutorial, we will use a data science docker image from [Docker Hub](https://hub.docker.com/r/jupyter/datascience-notebook).
 You can install Jupyter notebook environment to */projappl* directory as below:

 ```bash
 # Navigate to /projappl area of your course project